-From March to October, the north's climate follows the pattern of the rest of the country -- hot and dry followed by hot and wet.
-Yet, from November to March, it’s almost like another country, with cool breezes blowing down from China, bright sunny days, and rarely a cloud in the sky.
+From March to October, the North’s climate follows the pattern of the rest of the country—hot and dry followed by hot and wet.
+March and April are known locally as the “smoky season,” named for the haze that fills the sky when local farmers burn their crops.
+This can be a rough time of year to visit Chiang Mai, with low visibility and poor air quality.
+Yet from November to February, it’s almost like another country, with cool breezes blowing down from China, bright sunny days, and rarely a cloud in the sky.
 During these cooler months, Chiang Mai is an excellent base for exploring the north.